MATH 2012 Mathematics for Engineers 3

 Coordinator Volker Gebhardt Opens in new window

 Description Students enrolled in Bachelor of Engineering who are yet to successfully complete 200242 Mathematics for Engineers 3, are to seek advice from Dr Jamal Rizk to enable them to complete the course.
-This unit is a core unit in the Computer, Electrical, or Telecommunications key programmes of the Bachelor of Engineering course.
-It builds on the first two mathematics units in that course and provides mathematical tools and techniques needed for the above key programmes.
-The unit covers topics from advanced calculus including vector calculus, complex analysis, Fourier series, heat and wave equations, Fourier integrals and transforms; discrete mathematics including logic and set theory; random variables and random processes including mean, correlation and covariance functions, ergodicity, ensemble averages, and Gaussian processes.
+This subject is a core subject in the Computer, Electrical, or Telecommunications key programmes of the Bachelor of Engineering course.
+It builds on the first two mathematics subjects in that course and provides mathematical tools and techniques needed for the above key programmes.
+The subject covers topics from advanced calculus including vector calculus, complex analysis, Fourier series, heat and wave equations, Fourier integrals and transforms; discrete mathematics including logic and set theory; random variables and random processes including mean, correlation and covariance functions, ergodicity, ensemble averages, and Gaussian processes.

 School Computer, Data & Math Sciences